TelamonPegasus/Qualtrics-API-python/README.md

 		...

-* `download_all_responses` allows you to download all of the data associated with all of your surveys
+* `download_all_responses` allows you to download all of the data associated with all of your surveys.
+This call will create a directory called "downloads" at whatever path the call is made from.

+		Parameters

+		* format_type (string) --> defaults to csv, can be json, csv, csv2013, or spss

+* `delete_all_responses` allows you to delete all of your data and clear out all of your responses associated with all of your data.

 ## Dependencies